eddymina/numerical_optimization/README.md

 #### `diff_grad(y,x,order=1,boundaries=False)`:

-Rough measurement of the Rate of Change/
+Rough measurement of the Rate of Change

 Boundaries includes creating a approximation of boundaries.
 This performs worse with higher order derivatives.
-Boundaries are approximated
+Boundaries are approximated using one sided grads

 ```python